-GHTF/SG3/N99-10:2004 is the guidance document that was created by the Global Harmonization Task Force’s Study Group 3 for the guidance on process validation.
-The guidance even includes templates for a master validation plan, IQ, OQ and PQ.
+GHTF/SG3/N99-10:2004 is the guidance document that was created by the Global Harmonization Task Force’s Study Group 3 for guidance on process validation.
+The guidance even includes templates for a master validation plan, IQ, OQ, and PQ.
 The guidance indicates that the purpose of a master validation plan is to plan validation and revalidation activities.
 There are other planning documents that could be used instead.
-For example, design plans include the process validation as part of the design transfer activities when a new product is being developed.
-Quality plans are used to facility expansions and construction of new facilities.
+For example, design plans include process validation as part of the design transfer activities when a new product is being developed.
+Quality plans are used for facility expansions and construction of new facilities.
 Some companies even include validation and revalidation plans in their process validation procedure and/or the sterilization validation procedure.

-For companies that have equipment that requires validation, I like to use an equipment register that identifies calibration, preventive maintenance, validation and revalidation requirements as part of the equipment register.
-This allows me to use one single document to manage all the planning of calibration, preventive maintenance and validation.
+For companies that have equipment that requires validation, I like to use an equipment register that identifies calibration, preventive maintenance, validation, and revalidation requirements as part of the equipment register.
+This allows me to use one single document to manage all the planning of calibration, preventive maintenance, and validation.
 If there are no validation requirements, then the appropriate column of the equipment register will indicate “n/a.”

 What is a Master Validation Plan?

 A master validation plan (MVP) is simply a plan for your equipment and process validation activities.
-All the equipment, processes and software requiring validation should be included in the MVP.
+All the equipment, processes, and software requiring validation should be included in the MVP.
 The plan should reference the applicable protocol and report for each item in the plan.
-If there are re-validation requirements, the plan should indicate when the last validation was performed and what the frequency of re-validation should be.
+If there are revalidation requirements, the plan should indicate when the last validation was performed and what the frequency of revalidation should be.
 Ideally, similar equipment will use the same validation protocols that are controlled documents and pre-approved.
 Over time the number of reports referenced will increase, but the plan should only reference the most recent approved protocol(s).